matthieubosquet/namespace/README.md

 - `vann:preferredNamespacePrefix` for the prefixLabel property
 - `vann:preferredNamespaceUri` for the baseUri property
 - `rdfs:isDefinedBy` for every name defined in the namespace
-- `dcterms:issued` for the version property
+- `dc:issued` for the version property

 See the [matthieubosquet/ontologies](https://github.com/matthieubosquet/ontologies) repository for example ontologies serialised as turtle and described using those aforementioned prefixes and [OWL 2 annotation properties](https://www.w3.org/TR/owl-syntax/#Annotation_Properties) where possible.